moaminsharifi/subtitle-flow/README.md

 ### Quick Start
 1. Visit [subtitle-flow.moaminsharifi.com](https://subtitile-flow.moaminsharifi.com/) (or your deployment URL)
 2. Upload your video or audio file
-3. Start editing or generate subtitles with AI (requires API key in Settings)
+3. Start editing or generate subtitles with AI (requires API key(s) in Settings)
 4. Export your finished subtitles

 No installation, no sign-up, no hassle!